June 22–27, 2014 Grades 7-12

 If you’re a residential camper and you choose not to take an enrichment class, you will have an extra half hour of private practice in the music building.
 If you’re a day camper and choose not to take an enrichment class, then you may plan to arrive at Kimbrough Music Building by 8:55 AM.

-Music History Made Fun, (taught by Keri McCarthy) This course will describe the life and times of musicians from Gregorian Chant through modern day, focusing on various themes including classical music from Mozart and Beethoven, operas of Wagner and Verdi, and 20th century musical mavericks.
+Music History Made Fun This course will describe the life and times of musicians from Gregorian Chant through modern day, focusing on various themes including classical music from Mozart and Beethoven, operas of Wagner and Verdi, and 20th century musical mavericks.
 Learn about how our musical traditions have evolved over time!

 Music Composition Seminar (taught by Austin Schlichting) This class will cover new music literature, composition techniques, and will revolve primarily around classroom discussion will culminate with short individual student compositions.